CliffCalist/game-achievements/README.md

 This implementation is serializable and can be persisted using any storage system (e.g. JSON, binary files, PlayerPrefs, cloud saves, etc.).

+## Timed Achievement Groups

+The `TimedAchievementGroup` is a built-in implementation of a rotating group that automatically refreshes a subset of achievements based on a timer.

+This group type uses a ticking mechanism, which means it requires periodic updates (ticks) from an external ticker system.
+To enable this, the group must be registered using an implementation of the `ITickableAchievementGroupRegistrar` interface.

+This registrar is responsible for calling `Tick(float deltaTime)` on the group at regular intervals.

+> See the "Tickable Groups" subsection under "Custom Achievement Groups" for more details on implementing and using tickable logic in custom groups.

 ## Custom Achievement Groups

 ### Config